Environment as reflected in Chandella Art and Architecture

 The art of Chandellas, like that of other regions, reflects the environmental and socioeconomic condition in their changing context and the people’s behaviour.
 The art of Chandellas exhibits common upsurge of the people at large, including kings, aristocrats, priestly class, traders and the common peasantry, who strived hard and offered their best to lay down norms and develop various forms of sculpture, which were first experimented in Jejakabhukti region profusely.

 The art of Chandellas was based on native tradition which suited the socio-religious needs of an aristocratic feudal society.
 It reflects the contemporary trends and concepts prevailing during the time of Chandellas.
 The art acts here as a vehicle to carry all walks of life.
-The sculptures are depicted in such a simple manner that onlookers can understand, enjoyand drive inspirations from them.
+The sculptures are depicted in such a simple manner that onlookers can understand, enjoy and drive inspirations from them.
 The human figures, their dresses, ornaments and physical features etc. are drawn from the living groups of people of the region.
 The background of the entire artistic panorama moves around the divine environment of Khajuraho.
 The popular beliefs and concepts of contemporary society reflected beautifully in the sculptural art of Khajuraho.
 The unique identification of self with the divine life probably made the Chandella art alive and brought it nearer to the common men.
 It was this intrinsic and inherent quality of Chandella art which successfully attracted and inspired all the sections of society and common folk.

 The Chandella though aristocratic and sophisticated also depicted the joys and sorrows of common people.
 It is not only royal personages but people at large i.e. Townsmen, ascetics, artisans, labourers, merchants, forest dwellers and common folks find its place in sculptural art of Chandellas.
-Similarly the construction of chandelle temples generally depends on the wishes of royalty and the local needs of the people.
+Similarly the construction of chandella temples generally depends on the wishes of royalty and the local needs of the people.
 But we cannot assign the construction of temples and monuments to only one class of people.
 Krishna Deva7 assigned the temple construction of Khajuraho from Yasovarman to Vidhyadhara.
 From inscriptional sources we know that queens, high officials, rich merchants, religious teachers and common men also played and important role the construction of temples and monuments8.
 The artisans and labourers also made a significant contribution to the construction of temples.
 The sculptors with their excellent skills and imagination created a world of unsurpassed sculptures.
 Similarly the common labourers also made their contribution by putting their labour.
 The royalty also made a significant contribution by patronizing and inspiring the artisans.
 Thus we can conclude that in art activities all the sections of the society made their contribution according to their position.
 To sum up we may say that Chandella art is a composite effort of all the sections of society9.

 The Chandella artisans were conscious of their rich and variegated forestry, wildlife, flora and fauna of their region.
 The innate love of nature exuberated everywhere through the artistically carved lotus flowers, garlands, creepers plants, birds and animals which dominate the moving panorama of Chandella art.
 The birds, animals and human beings are entwined to flow continuously in the same stream of life.
 It is common vigour of life which flows through energy thing making them thrive and prosper.
 Not only the flower and creepers are beaming with tis eternal energy but the males and females with their mannerable bends in body are swaying in rhythm.
 The two (dvibhanga) or three bands (tribhanga) of the body of apsaras figure of Khajuraho like the wandering creepers suggest the nature’s replication in the creativity of chandelle artisans.
 Women received an important place in Chandella sculptural art.
 She occupied a significant place in chandelle place in Chandella society as mother, wife and daughter.
 The Chandella queen played important role in various aspects of life during the Chandella period.

 The inscriptions throw some light on the position of the queen during the reign of Chandellas.
 The Chandella inscriptions refer Kanchuka, Puppa, Satyabhama and Kalyandevi.
 They played an important role in different fields10.
 Similarly Kalanjar inscription refers to the name of Mahanachni Padmavati along with Mahapratihara Sangram Singh.
-This inscriptional refers her respectable position during the reignof Chandellas.
+This inscriptional refers her respectable position during the reign of Chandellas.
 The reference is significant from this point that during the Chandella period dancing was closely associated with temple worship and indicates their hierarchical position.
 We find various depictions of musical and dance performance in the sculptural art of Kahjuraho.This indicates the popularity of dance and music during the reign of Chandellas which reflects in Chandella art.

 The sculptors filled the Chandella art form with resilient vigour and breadth of life.
 The Chandella art depicted all forms of life as one and its art expressed the urge integration.
 We can conclude that the Chandella artist created a universe through its creation.
-This can be expressed in the words of Banabhatt as “Darsit Visvarupa
+This can be expressed in the words of Banabhatt as “Darsit Visvarupa”

-NOTES AND REFERNCES
+NOTES AND REFERENCES:

 1. N.S.
 Bose, History of Chandellas, p.172